-Include Federal, State, and Local agricultural program payments not reported above, such as rental, cost share, and other incentive payments received.
 Exclude payments received from private, non-profit, or other non-governmental entities.

 Exclude payments received in the reference year from selling an easement.
 Generally, an easement permanently restricts use of the land (e.g., a grassland easement restricts cropping rights, and a farmland preservation easement restricts development), although some States specify a maximum easement term of about 30 years.

-Exclude the value of CCC loans, recorded in Section G, item 1a.
+Exclude the value of CCC loans, recorded in item 1a in this section.